elysemontano/elyse-lecture-notes/react/react-state.md

 #### Creating Multiple Trackers
 But If I want to keep track of my miles run per month, I need more than one tracker.
 We are going to do a big refactor here.
 So take this in, take a screen shot, whatever you want to do.
 We are going to tear this apart.
 We are going to move all this logic into another component.

+Cut everything and move it over.

 App.js is the highest level component.
 It is the component that puts everything else on the page.
+This is commonly refered to as the comtainer component.
 We are going to group all the other components we create into another folder.
 This is just a convention to keep our files organized.
 Inside of `src` we are going to create a new folder called components.
 And inside of components, we will create a file called Tracker.js

-Tracker.js and any other components will use the Pascal naming convention.

-Cut everything and move it over.

 Now, that we have all of this brought over into our new file, we want to be able to display it.
 To do that, we need two things.
 One is a component call.

+Tracker.js and any other components will use the Pascal naming convention and this component's purpose is to display content, also known as a presentational component.

 ```javascript
 import React from 'react'